ryandperry/Alternate-Career-Planner/data_collection/data_entry_instructions.md

 ### Set up space in the database
 Create a new sheet in the database to make a table for your major.

-The main table will be a concatenation of all major-specific tables Add your major to the Major Table (the list of all majors)
+The main table will be a concatenation of all major-specific tables.

+Add your major to the Major Table (the list of all majors).

 ### Collect Catalog Information
 Navigate to the 2023-2024 course catalog